- The ACPI_BIOS_ERROR can be caused by your system settings or outdated BIOS version.

-- Select Troubleshoot > Advanced options > System Startup and click the Restart button.
+- Then, select Startup Settings and click the Restart button.

 - Once your computer restarts, you’ll see a list of options.
 Press 5 or F5 to enter Safe Mode with Networking.

-- Connect bootable USB flash drive to your PC and restart your computer.
+- Connect the bootable USB flash drive to your PC and restart your computer.

 - You should see a list of options.
 Select UEFI: Your USB Flash Drive.